 Possibly the most significant attraction in this area is an ancient Greek amphitheater.
 Nestled in the hills, with views out over the surrounding valleys, the preserved ruins of this ancient stadium still host live music and theatrical performances.

-If you want to experience the atmosphere of historic Sicily, you should head to the old town of Ortigia.
-Boasting beautiful architecture, walking around this mostly pedestrianized quarter is like taking a step back in time and you can visit the nearby Syracuse morning market to pick up some fresh local delicacies to snack on.
+The island of Ortygia, the historical center of Syracuse, is particularly safe and offers a range of accommodation options.
+Walking around Ortygia’s mostly pedestrianized quarter is like taking a step back in time and you can visit the Syracuse morning market to pick up some fresh local delicacies to snack on.

 The winding streets of Syracuse’s old town are a charming place to spend an afternoon observing traditional Sicilian life.
 Pop into some of the small, local shops to pick up some unique, Syracunian souvenirs.

 Stay in Syracuse (Siracusa) if you love classical history, you want to experience classical theatre at one of the world’s greatest ancient amphitheaters, you want to soak up the traditional culture of Sicily.

 The town is also a major exporter of marsala wine, which you can sample at one of the intimate harbor-front bars.
 The city of Marsala itself is also only about a 45-minute car ride away if you want to sample the wine straight from the source.